 Conclusion

 Brake fluid is mandatory for every type of vehicle.
 It does not matter if you are driving an economy car, truck, or motorcycle.
-The work of the brake fluid is to move the vital components of the braking system easily.
-The brake fluid enables the pistons to compress the rotors on the braking system so that the car can slow down.
+The function of brake fluid is to lubricate the vital components of the braking system.
+The brake fluid enables the pistons in the braking system to compress the rotors, slowing the car.

-There are various brake fluid types just like we have seen in the above DOT 3 vs. DOT 4 article.
+There are various brake fluid types, as we saw in the above DOT 3 vs. DOT 4 article.
 The type of brake fluid you choose will depend on the type of brake system you are using.
-Most vehicle manufacturers will also recommend for you the brake fluid you should use.
+Most vehicle manufacturers will also recommend the brake fluid you should use.

-It is very important to follow the recommendations given by your car manufacturer in the manual.
+It is very important to follow the recommendations in your car manufacturer’s manual.
 You can upgrade from DOT 3 to DOT 4 to DOT 5.1.
 These brake fluids are glycol-based.
 DOT 5 brake fluids are silicone-based, and you should not mix them with other fluids.
 This brake fluid was mainly made for military vehicles.
 Ensure that you use the right type of brake fluid for your vehicle to maintain safety.

 Can you add viscosity to each of the DOT classes.
 I am having trouble bleeding a GM clutch on a small 1998 S-10 and if I seen the viscosity I would use the highest so I could have good clutch operation.